conorg000/openai-playground-markdown/README.md

+# Next
+- Only target assistant messages
+- Only run if a new message appears (bit laggy atm)
+- Add a popup with a neat switch

 # Chrome Extension Boilerplate with Manifest 3
 This is a basic boilerplate for creating a Chrome Extension with Manifest 3.
 It includes the necessary files and folder structure to get started quickly.